ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 The server will validate the identity login via the identity service to access the account or validate the client has the correct lockbox key hash to access the account.
 An identity that has a different provider is considered a different identity.
 Thus an identity is deemed unique by its identity and its identity provider combined.

-If the lockbox key "lockbox half" is specified because it was regenerated then all the information associated to the account is purged.
-The grants to the various namespaced values still remain valid but the data contained is completely wiped out.
-The remaining identities that were not used to login during the regeneration need to be marked as needing update since they will have the incorrect lockbox key "identity half".
+If the lockbox reset flag is specified then a new account is created based on the identity and the existing account remains associated to the old identities, or the old account is removed if no other identities remain associated.

 ### Example